Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 (https://llvm.org/devmtg/2020-09/slides/MLIR_Tutorial.pdf)

 ## 1.3 Use cases of the language
 Mojo is designed in the first place for AI development (?? elaborate).
 But it is also a general purpose language, suitable for building high-quality servers, CLI's (command-line applications), graphical native desktop UI's (user interfaces), database extensions, editor plugins, robotics, embedded applications, and so on.
+It is used to develop AI algorithms and can also be used for other tasks like high-performance computing (HPC), data transformations, writing pre/post-processing operations, and more.
 As a kind of *Python++*, Mojo could serve the whole software industry.

-**Interop with other languages and migration strategy**
-Mojo code can be mixed with Python.
-Iy can also call all Python libraries from its vast ecosystem, which are executed through the CPython interpreter, which talks to Mojo.
-This gives you a way to incrementally transition a legacy code base from Python to Mojo, making migration of Python easy.

-??
-Interaction with C/C++, ...

 ## 1.4 Languages that influenced Mojo
 Mojo belongs to the Python dynamic languages family (Python, CPython, Numpy, PyPy, and so on).
 It is a direct descendant of Python, but extends its use greatly.
 Mojo picks up where Python stops, helping in use cases that are out of Python's scope, mostly high-performance applications.
 It also builds on Rust, Swift, ??

-In one aspect, Mojo is to Python like TypeScript is to JavaScript.
+**Interop with other languages and migration strategy**
+Mojo code can be mixed with Python.
+It can also call all Python libraries from its vast ecosystem, which are executed through the CPython interpreter, which talks to Mojo.
+This gives you a way to incrementally transition a legacy code base from Python to Mojo, making migration of Python easy.

+The Mojo runtime also has a built-in GC to clean up Python objects, based on reference counting.

+**Interaction with C/C++:**
+It is on the roadmap.
+Currently, you can use Python's C++ interop libraries like ctypes (https://docs.python.org/3/library/ctypes.html) or Cython (https://cython.org/) to call your C++ code from Python, and then use Mojo's Python integration to work with the results.

 ## 1.5 Summary
 Here are the killer features of Mojo:
-1- fast compilation  (?? )
+1- fast compilation
 2- fast execution (runtime performance)
 3- automatic memory management
 4- seamless use of Python code